 AMOUNT OF FELLOWSHIP AWARD

-The Urban Teaching Fellowship award covers the cost of tuition (excluding the $600 enrollment deposit).
+The Urban Teaching Fellowship award covers the cost of TTC tuition (excluding the $600 enrollment deposit).
 The award may or may not include a modest housing stipend, depending on the availability of additional funds within the program.
-Work study opportunities in the TTC and Shady Hill School are also available.

 - Submit the TTC financial aid application and supplementary tax forms.